 One of the key features of HERE WeGo is its offline capability.
 This allows users to download maps of entire countries or regions to their devices so that they can still access them even when they don’t have an internet connection.
 This makes the app especially useful for travelers or for anyone who frequently finds themselves in areas with poor or no internet connectivity.

 In addition to offline maps, HERE WeGo offers turn-by-turn navigation, which guides users through their route with voice prompts and visual cues.
 The app also includes real-time traffic information, which helps users avoid delays and find the quickest route to their destination.
-Furthermore, you could easily plan your trip through multiple modes of transportation like a car, public transportation, bike and even walking.
+Furthermore, you could easily plan your trip (or road trip) through multiple modes of transportation, like a car, public transportation, biking, and even walking.

 Pros